betamax/localStore/README.md

 localStore
 ==============
-*Version: 0.1*
+*Version: 0.2*

-localStore is a tiny (999 bytes compressed, 1,799 bytes uncompressed) helper function that aims to simplify use of localStorage and also provide a fallback to users whose browsers don't support localStorage.
+localStore is a tiny (943 bytes gzipped, 1,038 bytes uncompressed) helper function that aims to simplify use of localStorage and also provide a fallback to users whose browsers don't support localStorage.

 Usage
 -----